NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 - pain at the tip of your penis or urethra (waterpipe); and

-What should I do if I think I have kidney stones?
+What should I do if I think I have stones?

 What are the facts about kidney stones?